Dual High School/College Enrollment

 A: All automatic merit scholarships are awarded based off of information obtained from the application for admission.
 However, a separate Scholarship Application is located on the Student Financial Aid website.
 For more information about scholarships and financial aid, visit Student Financial Aid.

 Q: What is the FAFSA?

 A: The Free Application for Federal Student Aid (FAFSA) is the application required for students to be considered for federal student aid.
 It is a free application.
-You can obtain a FAFSA from your high school college counselor, the Office of Student Financial Aid at UMSL, or complete the FAFSA online. *Note: before completing the FAFSA online, both you and a parent must register for an electronic PIN.
+You can obtain a FAFSA from your high school college counselor, the Office of Student Financial Aid at UMSL, or complete the FAFSA online.

 Q: What is UMSL's FAFSA code?